SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/03-update.md

 ## Update One

-Find a `Model` from database, then convert it into `ActiveModel`.
-Then, make necessary changes to `ActiveModel` using `Set` and `Unset` methods introduced in previous section.
-Finally, update the corresponding row in database.

-Note that primary key must be set in order to update the corresponding row in database.
+You will get a `Model` from find result.
+If you want to save the model back into database, you need to convert it into an `ActiveModel` *first*.
+The generated query will only include the `Set` attributes.

 ```rust
 let pear: Option<fruit::Model> = Fruit::find_by_id(28).one(db).await?;